-- This tournament is a stand-alone championships. - As of 2023 the winners of the small schools are not invited to the IAPS finals.
-Schools will need to enter a netball qualifier to be eligible to qualify for the finals. - Schools must have less than 30 girls in years 5 & 6 combined (U11) or years 7 & 8 combined (U13). - IAPS will create the draw and share it with the organiser. - The programme and event day information will be sent to schools approximately two weeks before the event. - Schools must provide a competent and confident umpire, unless otherwise advised. - We expect all umpires to read the umpiring expectations document before attending an IAPS competition.
+- Schools must enter a qualifier to qualify for the finals. - IAPS will create the draw and share it with the organiser. - The programme and event day information will be sent to schools approximately two weeks before the event. - Schools must provide a competent and confident umpire, unless otherwise advised. - We expect all umpires to read the umpiring expectation document before attending an IAPS competition. - Schools will be asked to provide competitor details before attending the qualifier.